MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/admincenter/overview-office-customization-tool.md

 1. Go to [Office Customization Tool](https://config.office.com/deploymentsettings).
 2. In the **Product and releases** section, choose the architecture you want to deploy.
 Each configuration file can only deploy one architecture.
 For details on which architecture to choose, see [Choose the 32-bit or 64-bit version of Office](https://support.microsoft.com/office/2dee7807-8f95-4d0c-b5fe-6c6f49b8d261).
-3. Choose the products and applications you want to deploy.
+3. Choose the products you want to deploy.
 4. Choose the update channel you want to deploy.
 The update channel determines how frequently your client devices are updated with new features.
 For best practice recommendations, see [Step 3 - Choose your update channels](../plan-microsoft-365-apps.md#step-3---choose-your-update-channels).
 5. Choose which version you want to deploy.
 Unless you require a particular version, we recommend choosing the latest.
 For details on previous versions, see [Update history for Microsoft 365 Apps](/officeupdates/update-history-microsoft365-apps-by-date).
+6. Choose the Apps and Features you want to include.
-6. In the **Language** section, choose which languages to include.
+7. In the **Language** section, choose which languages to include.
 You can include multiple languages and you can select **Match operating system** to automatically install the same languages that are in use on the client device.
 For more information, see [Overview of deploying languages for Microsoft 365 Apps](../overview-deploying-languages-microsoft-365-apps.md).

 > [!IMPORTANT]
 > - There is a known issue where you can select a language that isn't supported by the product you've selected.